tiralinea/tl-errors/README.md

     '11000': 'DuplicatedEntityError'
   },

-  // Every failed HTTP request to this urls will be terminated
+  // Every failed HTTP request to these urls will be terminated
   exclude: /^\/(assets|api)\//i,

   // Redirection urls